 Scootaloo: STOP!
 No time for a song!
 (Listens carefully to some hoofsteps approaching from outside Apple Bloom's door) Applejack's coming!

 - South Park:

-- Attempted, but failed in "Butt Out".
-Kyle wants to just confess what they did to avoid the usual antics, and it doesn't work, instead turning into an I Am Spartacus moment.
+- Attempted, but failed in "Two Days Before The Day After Tomorrow".
+Stan wants to just confess what they did to avoid the usual antics, and it doesn't work, instead turning into an I Am Spartacus moment.

 - Done successfully in "Krazy Kripples".
 The main characters agree that they don't want to have any part in the episode's plot.
 They actually don't (letting secondary characters run the episode), and agree at the end that they're glad that they didn't get involved.

 - In "Woodland Critter Christmas", Stan tries to defy a Gilligan Cut by arguing with the narrator.
 He fails.

 - In "Pandemic" and "Pandemic 2: The Startling", Craig is dragged along on the boy's adventure, and gets stranded with them in Peru.
 They find ancient ruins depicting Craig in some kind of prophecy, but he says he doesn't care, and the boys spend the next several minutes in a montage walking with Craig as he just declares over and over that he wants nothing to do with it.
 Ultimately subverted when he again tries to walk away from the villain, and steps on a panel that causes him to shoot Eye Beams at it while he does nothing but comment in a deadpan tone.